aaxelb/osfclient/docs/cli-usage.rst

 If the project is private you will need to provide authentication details.
-You can provide your OSF account name as command-line argument (see the ``osf upload`` example) or set the ``OSF_USERNAME`` environment variable.
+You can provide your OSF account name as a command-line argument (see the ``osf upload`` example) or set the ``OSF_USERNAME`` environment variable.
 The password will be retrieved from the ``OSF_PASSWORD`` environment variable or asked directly by the tool.
 Alternatively, you may provide a Personal